Lebowski89/blog/content/roles.md

 ***

-## Roles/Templates
+## Roles/Templates/Configs

 ***

-As the name suggests, the roles templates folder is where I keep all the files that will be templated during the play.

-***

-### Configs

-***

-Most roles will include at least one config file to be templated during the play.
+Most roles will include at least one config file to be templated.

-I find templating more powerful than simply copying, as a change in a variable's value will apply to the config template referencing it, negating the need to edit config files individually.
+I find templating more powerful than copying, as a change in a variable's value will apply to the config template referencing it, reducing the need to manually edit config files.

 **Example:**